eyedia/EyedeeaPhotos/README.md

 ![Synology Photos Folder Structure](graphics/EyedeeaPhotos_Folder_Structure.png)

+## KYP - Know Your Photos:
+Many of us have multiple accounts for various reasons, and many of our memories are scattered across these accounts.
+You can download all those pics from various places, clean them, crop them, edit them where required, and move them to appropriate folders.
+Then, use Eyedeea Photos these to view your photos.
+This will also helpy to identify duplicates, correct your album (directory) names, ultimately a better photo repository.

 ## Why NAS?
+I migrated all photos to Synology NAS.
 If you find these questions intriguing, keep reading:
 - Where do you store your photos?
 - Do you know how many photos you have?
 - How often do you revisit your entire collection?